Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Separation between weak lensing and galaxy alignments

 \subsection{Idea and formalism}

-Weak gravitational lensing and intrinsic alignments of galaxies are tidal gravitational effects of the cosmic large scale structure, but the details of how the observed shape of a galaxy is influenced by the tidal field $\partial^2_{ij}\Phi$ generated by the large-scale structure depends on the interaction mechanism: Gravitational lensing is universal and operates on all galaxy shapes in an identical way, elliptical galaxies change their shape in proportion to the tidal gravitational field according to the tidal shearing model, and the shape of spiral galaxies is an orientation effect that depends on the squared, unit-normalised tidal field, as stipulated by the tidal torquing model.
+Weak gravitational lensing and intrinsic alignments of galaxies are tidal gravitational effects of the cosmic large scale structure, but the details of how the observed shape of a galaxy is influenced by the tidal field $\partial^2_{ij}\Phi$ generated by the large-scale structure depends on the interaction mechanism: Gravitational lensing is universal and operates on all galaxy shapes in an identical way.
+For the intrinsic alignment contributions, we assume that elliptical galaxies change their shape in proportion to the tidal gravitational field according to the tidal shearing model and that the shape of spiral galaxies is an orientation effect that depends on the squared, unit-normalised tidal field, as stipulated by the tidal torquing model.
 The dependences on the linear and squared tidal shear field have the important consequence that there is no cross-correlation between lensing and the intrinsic shape of spiral galaxies, $\bra\gamma\epsilon_\mathrm{s}^\prime\ket = 0$ and neither between the shapes of spiral and elliptical galaxies, $\bra\epsilon_\mathrm{s}\epsilon_\mathrm{e}^\prime\ket = 0$, if the tidal shear field follows Gaussian statistics: In this case, the two correlation functions would be proportional to a third moment of a symmetric distribution, which makes them vanish.
-In contrast, there will be a nonzero cross-correlation between the intrinsic shapes of elliptical galaxies and weak lensing, $\bra\gamma\epsilon_\mathrm{e}^\prime\ket\neq 0$.
+In contrast, there will be a nonzero cross-correlation between the intrinsic shapes of elliptical galaxies and weak lensing, $\bra\gamma\epsilon_\mathrm{e}^\prime\ket\neq 0$, which is usually dubbed GI-alignment.
+These model choices are consistent with \cite{tugendhat_angular_2018}, where the implications of such a physically motivated mixed model for the two overwhelmingly contributing morphologies is studied.
+Other model choices, such as the closely related \cite{blazek_beyond_2017}, wouldn't invalidate this method.
+Although correlations between the two morphologies would contaminate the isolated gravitational lensing signal, a separation of galaxy types using colour information would still be feasible.
+Using multiple models for each galaxy type would make the calculation more complex as well, but can be done in principle.
+We have chosen to use the aforementioned models for the two morphologies because we believe them to be a physically well-motivated choice and thus being the major contributor to the IA signal.
+A more complex model, for example additional linear term dependency of spirals at some scales, would amount to a misclassification of galaxy types in our ansatz, which we discuss in detail.
+Furthermore, an additional dependency of the spiral model on the amplitude of the tidal field would change the amplitude of the corresponding part of the IA signal, however it would not affect the points where both IA signals disappear.
+Superficially not unlike a multi-tracer method \citep[such as used in e.g.][]{Leonard_multiple_2018}, our formalism allows for a certain flexibility for which signals to boost or suppress respectively.
+For example, the lensing signal can be slightly enhanced over intrinsic alignments or eliminated completely depending only on the choice of a free parameter.